A Woman’s Choice does not perform or refer for abortion procedures. For specific information about our services, refer to the site above.

 The abortion pill must be prescribed by a doctor and is not available over the counter.
 The majority of abortion pills sold online are not legal and might be ineffective, counterfeit, tainted, and unsafe.
 Learn more about how to keep yourself safe in our guide to the Abortion Pill Online.

-The abortion pill can be provided to women who are pregnant up to 10 weeks and is legal in Florida with a doctor’s prescription, providing she receives an ultrasound and abortion counseling 24-hours before an abortion.
+The abortion pill is legal to be provided to women in Florida who are pregnant up to 6 weeks and with a doctor’s prescription, providing she receives an ultrasound and abortion counseling 24-hours before an abortion.
 Learn more about abortion’s legal limits and exceptions in Florida.

 A Woman’s Choice does not prescribe the abortion pill or refer for abortions.
 We are a non-profit community organization that is here to offer free education, medical testing, and support to women facing unplanned pregnancies.
 Learn more about our services here.